 - Contact the CBC Advisor (listed in the column to the right) with questions or to schedule an appointment.
 Walk-in hours available (below).

 - Faculty Advisors for BIOC majors provide advising on independent study, directed research, and senior capstone options.
 Faculty provide graduate school advising and transfer biochemistry course evaluation.
 BIOC majors are assigned a Faculty Advisor in their second year after completing BIOC 296b.

 - Majors: contact your CBC Advisor (listed in the column to the right) with questions or to schedule an appointment.
 Walk-in hours available (below).

 - Contact Vicente Talanquer, the Faculty Advisor for this program.

 In addition to BIOC and CHEM programs, the following programs are available on the UA campus to students:

 What To Do To Get Admitted to Medical and Graduate School - Video presentation by Marc Tischler

 - Appointments for minors are generally not necessary.
-Most questions can be answered on a walk-in basis.
-Please check current walk-in hours.
+Most questions can be answered on a walk-in basis (below) or through email.
 Your major advisor can add the BIOC/CHEM minor.
 We do not require that you meet with us to add the minor.